janymuong/alx-higher_level_programming/0x03-python-data_structures/README.md

 Covers `sequence data types` - `lists`, and `tuples`.

 > Def:
 > Lists are mutable sequences, typically used to store collections of homogeneous items (where the precise degree of similarity will vary by application).
-> Tuples are immutable sequences, typically used to store collections of heterogeneous data (such as the 2-tuples which could be lists).
+> Tuples are immutable sequences, typically used to store collections of heterogeneous data (such as the 2-tuples which could have lists).

-> Also focuses (slightly or not slightly) on zero based indexing, slicing and generally lexicographical operations as a general approach to **sequence types**.
+Also focuses (slightly or not slightly) on zero based indexing, slicing and generally lexicographical operations as a general approach to **sequence types**.